4 Travel Hacks to Give You Peace of Mind

-In less developed countries like Tanzania or Laos, we mostly found exchange houses in airports and similar locations.
+In less developed countries like Tanzania (a good place for romantic holidays!) or Laos, we mostly found exchange houses in airports and similar locations.
 Airports, however, often have terrible exchange money rates.
 The same is valid for any place that does not have a large influx of tourists.

 What to do in these situations?

 Do it online, because the Internet is the best place to exchange currency before a trip.
 This means to use Revolut, Transferwise, and similar solutions, as I will explain in the next paragraphs.

 How to Save Money on Travel by Minimizing Bank Transactions and Exchange Losses

 In 2011, I spent my first month abroad.
 At that time, I still used traditional bank services like debit cards and bank transfers, with all the associated fees.
 Commissions ripped my money apart like a wolf.
 After that, I progressively abandoned traditional banking in favor of cheaper and better services from digital financial institutions or fintechs.